 Poet, Scholar, and Teacher

-MT Vallarta is the 2021-2023 Guarini Dean's Pre-to-Postdoctoral Fellow in Asian American Studies with an appointment in Women's, Gender, and Sexuality Studies at Dartmouth College.
-They are a Ph.D. candidate in Ethnic Studies at the University of California, Riverside where they research and teach courses covering Critical Ethnic Studies, Feminist Theory, Queer Theory, and Contemporary Filipinx Poetics.
+MT Vallarta is the 2022-2023 Guarini Dean's Postdoctoral Fellow in Asian American Studies with an appointment in Women's, Gender, and Sexuality Studies at Dartmouth College.
+They received their Ph.D. in Ethnic Studies at the University of California, Riverside.
+They research and teach courses covering Critical Ethnic Studies, Feminist Theory, Queer Theory, and Contemporary Filipinx Poetics.

 Their dissertation, Knowing, Feeling: Toward a Queer Filipinx Poetics, investigates the anti-imperialist tradition of queer Filipinx poetry, how this critical art practice incites and aggravates our capacity for transformative change and is fundamental to political mobilization.
 Their research has appeared in

-A Pushcart Prize nominee, MT is also a poet and their microchapbook, The Science of Flowers, was published under Blanket Sea Press.
-Their poetry and creative non-fiction is also published in
+A Pushcart Prize nominee, MT is also a poet and the author of What You Refuse to Remember, winner of Harbor Edition's 2022 Laureate Prize, forthcoming October 2023.
+Their microchapbook, The Science of Flowers, was published under Blanket Sea Press.
+Their poetry and creative non-fiction are also published in

 - Blanket Sea Magazine